 Check out CIT on WXXI Connections:

-www.wxxinews.org/post/connections-mentorship-teachers-rochester-city-school-districtRochester's Career in Teaching (CIT) ProgramCareer in Teaching (CIT) was established in 1987 as a collaborative effort between the Rochester Teachers Association and the Rochester City School District.
+www.wxxinews.org/post/connections-mentorship-teachersRochester's Career in Teaching (CIT) ProgramCareer in Teaching (CIT) was established in 1987 as a collaborative effort between the Rochester Teachers Association and the Rochester City School District.
 Its focus is providing one-on-one professional support for teachers using a Peer Assistance and Review (PAR) program.
 The CIT Program's goals are to retain high quality teachers and to strengthen teaching and learning in our district through peer coaching in the spirit of a true profession.View current CIT program data in our slideshow here: CIT Program Slides.In order to be eligible for Professional Certification, all teachers with Initial Certification are required by New York State to receive mentoring during their first year of teaching.
 First year teachers, called Interns, are paired with vetted, trained Lead Teacher-Mentors based on their certification areas (see CIT Guidebook for Interns).
 Mentors provide intensive support to new teachers, guided by the four Domains of the Danielson "Framework for Teaching:" Planning and Preparation, Classroom Environment, Instruction, and Professional Responsibilities (see CIT Teacher Evaluation Guide).Some of a mentor's responsibilities include the following:

 Teachers who are receiving their first Masters Degree in order to complete NYS certification requirements are eligible to receive tuition reimbursement.
-For questions about Teacher Tuition Reimbursement, click on the link to the left or contact Kay Cordello, at email@example.com.In addition to the mentoring of new teachers, the CIT Program also provides several other types of support:
+Find information here: www.rcsdk12.org/CIT/Tuition.

 - Provide oral and written feedback on classroom observations of Intern